MArslan65/Analyze-a-Digital-music-store/README.md

-# Query a Digital Music Store Database
+# Analyze a Digital music store database and Optimize the business Strategies
  In this project, I query the Chinook Database.
 The Chinook Database holds information about a music store.
 For this project, i assist the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.
 Need to pulled The data to build a visual (bar chart, histogram, or another plot) and answers the questions that present inormations

  ## I need to answer 4 questions